Updated January 2023

 My child has a medical, emotional, behavioral, or developmental need that is different from typical peers.
 Will Common Ground Camp be a good fit?

 We welcome children with many different kinds of needs.
 All children with a need that requires support beyond what is typical for a child of their age have a Special Care Plan that is developed in collaboration with the parent and is shared with our nurse and your child’s camp teachers so that we can have a shared plan to help your child have fun and be safe.
 Our groups have one staff person for every 6 campers.
 Our planned staffing accounts for children being able to share attention and direction from staff according to that ratio.
-Our routine staffing does not include capacity for a staff person to provide individual direction for the majority of the day – please contact us at camp@commongroundct.org to discuss your child’s needs if they have a need that requires individual support throughout much of the day.
+Campers are safest when they are able to stay within physical space boundaries in a large, unfenced campus (with age appropriate orientation and supervision around boundaries given to all children).
+Campers are happiest when they enjoy a mix of structured and unstructured time, as each camp day includes time for free play and child choice as well as times that campers are asked to join their groups planned activities.
+Please contact us at camp@commongroundct.org if you would like to discuss your child’s needs.

 What are your food policies?
 Is camp nut-free?